s-peiran/tp/docs/team/s-peiran.md

 ## Project: NoteNote Meeting Management App

-Notenote is a command Line Interface tool that allows users to efficiently record notes for their contacts.
+NoteNote is a command Line Interface tool that allows users to efficiently record notes for their contacts.
 It provides tools for organizing and categorizing contacts, ensuring a systematic and easy-to-navigate structure

 ## Summary of Contributions